 Get the Beach Unit resource or Vacation theme for Teaching Kindergarten English Language Learners here!!
 The emphasis of the material is to build confidence and success in your ESL kids.
 Click Here: https://www.teacherspayteachers.com/Product/Beach-Unit-for-Kindergarten-Holistic-English-Series-30-8461749

-Beach Flashcards.
 These are intended to be fun in the hands of your students to get started with the new vocabulary.
 Students will identify objects at the beach, such as: sunglasses, towel,umbrella, bucket, shovel,sandcastle,shellsunscreen, beach ball,sand,beach.

 Students can sort the flashcards into the beach items needed to go to the beach or items that are nature part of the scene.
 Divide the board in two and have them start sorting the Beach flashcards.

-Let’s sort the beach Unit flashcards by feelings or emotions: there’s a bucket, a sandcastle and a sunscreen bottle.
+bucket, a sandcastle and a sunscreen bottle.
 I am presenting sandcastle a complete word as in the dictionary.
 I have seen that many write it in two words. let me know if you need a change in the writing and I can do that for you.

-sort the beach Unit flashcards by emotions
+Sorting the beach flashcards by colors

-Sorting by colors never gets old.
 Kids love this kind of activity to do in the classroom.
 Just sort the beach items by color.

-Sorting by colors the beach items flashcards
+action at the beach flashcards

 Student: She is building a castle.